vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 **Note:** For TMC, if the firewall does not allow wildcards, all IP addresses of [account].tmc.cloud.vmware.com and extensions.aws-usw2.tmc.cloud.vmware.com need to be whitelisted.

+## Deployment options

+Starting with vSphere 8, when you enable vSphere with Tanzu, you can configure either one-zone Supervisor mapped to one vSphere cluster or three-zone Supervisor mapped to three vSphere clusters.

+## Single-Zone Deployment of Supervisor

+A supervisor deployed on s single vSphere cluster has theee control plane VMs, which reside on the ESXi hosts part of the cluster.
+A single zone is created for the Supervisor automatically or you can use a zone that is created in advance.
+In a Single-Zone deployment, cluster-level high availablity is maintained through vSphere HA and can scale with vSphere with Tanzu setup by adding physical hosts to vSphere cluster that maps to the Supervisor.
+You can run workloads through vSphere Pods, Tanzu Kubernetes Grid clusters and VMs when Supervisor is enabled with the NSX networking stack.

+## Three-Zone Deployment of Supervisor

+Configure each vSphere cluster as an independent failure domain and map it to the vSphere zone.
+In a Three-Zone deployment, all three vSphere clusters become one Supervisor and can provide :

+- Cluster-level high availability to the Supervisor as vSphere cluster is an independent failure domain.
+- Distribute the nodes of Tanzu Kubernetes Grid clusters across all three vSphere zones and provide availability via vSphere HA at cluster level.
+- Scale the Supervisor by additing hosts to each of the three vSphere clusters.

+For more information, see [Supervisor Architecture and Components](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-concepts-planning/GUID-74EC2571-4352-4E15-838E-5F56C8C68D15.html)

 ## Installation Experience

 vSphere with Tanzu deployment starts with deploying the Supervisor cluster (Enabling Workload Management).
 The deployment is directly done from the vCenter user interface (UI).
 The Get Started page lists the pre-requisites for the deployment.